 In early Summer I went with friends from Book Thug Nation to a regional book sale in Pennsylvania.
 The sale was awesome, thousands and thousands of books packed into a bible college gymnasium, and a surprising amount of really great stuff.
 The international section was a great success for French books for the store, but mostly schlock otherwise.
 Until I stumbled upon these three Czech books from the 1960s and 70s.
 All clothbound with dust jackets, the first couple are mysteries from the publisher Smaragd, the last one a novel by Louis Aragon.

 The first book is a crime novel from one of my favorite series, the Martin Beck books by Maj Sjöwall and Per Wahlöö.
 Sjöwall and Wahlöö were Marxist writers from Sweden who used the form of the crime novel to critique Swedish society and the limits of social democracy.
-The book, titled Nocní Autobus (literally translated as Night Bus, but actually the novel The Laughing Policeman) was originally published in 1968, and is the fourth in the Beck series.
+The book, titled Nocní Autobus (literally translated as Night Bus, but actually the novel called The Laughing Policeman in English) was originally published in 1968, and is the fourth in the Beck series.
 This edition was published in 1974 by the Prague-based Mladá Fronta, and is the 69th book in their crime imprint Edice Smaragd Svazek, or Green Emerald Editions.

 The series is beautifully designed, with every element consciously created.
 The dust jackets are smart, with quirky and suggestive illustrations.
 This one reads like a Polish film poster from the same period.
 The Green Emerald logo is a fabulous, sprawling crystal illustration, placed on the covers and the frontispiece of each book.
 The cloth under the dust jacket is also cool, with a great spine and nice “S” logo for Smaragd.
 And to top it all off, each book has a second significant illustration (each uniquely duotoned), opposite the title page.
 Nocní Autobus‘s is a gruesome pile of bodies.